What happens if COVID hits again and campus closes – will international students be forced to leave Union again?

 During the pandemic, students holding F-1 visas are able to take a full-course load of studies online either outside of the U.S. or in the U.S. while still maintaining active status.

 Will international students be able to take all classes remotely or will remote class offerings be limited?
 How will Union address the time zone issue for international students taking classes remotely?

 International students who are not able to enter the U.S. will be able to take classes remotely.
 Students will work with their professors to come up with a solution for an individual's time zone.

 Will international students who cannot obtain a visa before the start of the term be permitted to complete the entire term remotely?

 Are there visa requirements regarding online versus in-person classes?

 First-year students who are entering the U.S. in winter term for the first time have to be enrolled in at least one in-person or hybrid course.
 The rest can be online.
 All other students, including first-year international students who were on campus during fall term, are able to take all their classes online while in the U.S.

 First-year students who decide to remain in their home countries are able to take a full course load of online classes.
 Their I-20 will be deferred until they are able to physically be on campus.

 Upperclass students are able to take a full-course load of online courses while in the U.S. or outside of the U.S. without it affecting their F-1 visa status.

 First-year students will be able to take all of their courses online from their home country.
-Their I-20 will be deferred until January and they will receive an updated version.
-This will not affect their visa if it has been issued already.
-If students need to apply for a visa they will need the updated I-20 to show the new arrival date in January.
+Their I-20 will be deferred until they are able to travel to campus and they will receive an updated version with the new arrival date.
+This will not affect their visa if it has already been issued.
+If students need to apply for a visa they will need the updated I-20 to show the new arrival date.